IRS tax forms: Information returns

 Informational returns are prepared by third parties (employers, banks, financial institutions, etc.) and report information to both the IRS and taxpayers to help them complete their own tax returns.
 The forms report the amounts only on a calendar year (January 1 through December 31) basis, regardless of the fiscal year used by the payer or payee for other federal tax purposes.
 Taxpayers are usually not required to attach informational returns to their own federal income tax returns unless the form shows federal income tax withheld.
-Many businesses and organizations must file thousands of information returns per year.

 The issuance or non-issuance of an informational return is not determinative of the tax treatment required of the payee.
 For example, some income reported on Form 1099 might be nontaxable and some taxable income might not be reported at all.
 Each payee-taxpayer is legally responsible for reporting the correct amount of total income on his or her own federal income tax return regardless of whether an informational return was filed or received.